Skip to content

 In 2022 the average person spends 44% of their waking hours looking at a screen connected to the internet.
 People in South Africa, Philippines, Brazil and in Colombia are the most active users: their screen time is more than 10 hours a day.

-Allow yourself to do something different for a change.
-Put in a cell phone-free day, try to find a way without a navigation device, do a calculation on paper, remember a phone number in addition to just saving it digitally, use a bike for a route or sweep instead of vacuuming.
+We should allow ourselves to do something different for a change.
+Let us put in a cell phone-free day, try to find a way without a navigation device, do a calculation on paper, remember a phone number in addition to just saving it digitally, use a bike for a route or sweep instead of vacuuming.

-Be like MacGyver and find solutions.
-Make sure that your brain power stays sharp and your craft skills don't completely atrophy, so that you can find solutions independent of devices.
-Avoid multitasking and don't do things at the same time when you're talking to someone.
-Focus 100% on every conversation and every activity.
-Limit your screen time.
-Live offline.
-Live here and now.
+Let us be like MacGyver and find solutions.
+We should make sure that our brain powers stay sharp and our craft skills don’t completely atrophy, so that we can find solutions independent of devices.
+A part of this is avoiding multitasking and not doing things at the same time when we are talking to someone.
+Let us focus 100% on every conversation and every activity.
+Let us live offline and limit our screentime.
+Let us live here and now.

 • Our Recommendation: Use as few devices as possible.